rackerlabs/design-system/_component_design/input-selectors.md

 ### Spacing

-The width of an input selector can vary, although it should be a multiple of four.
+Although the width of an input selector should be a multiple of four, the width can vary.

 The height of an input selector is a static 32px with 8px above and below the vertically centered text.